idelfonsog2/idelfonsog2.github.io/README.md

 I'm Idelfonso.
 I believe some things can be done much better and delightful.

-The way I `code` mobile applications is by making them much simpler, intuitive and user friendly.
+The way I `code` mobile/backend applications is by making them much simpler, intuitive and user friendly.

-I review, understand the needs and build systems.
+I will review, help specify the requirements and build the systems.
 Whether you are creating a proof of concept, need assitant on an ongoing or a new project – I can help! [reach-out](mailto:idelfonsog2@gmail.com)

 - 📱 [Experience](#experience)
 - 🛒 [Clients](#clients)